 Applicants with other qualifications will be considered on individual merit.

 HK$150 (Non-refundable)Course Fee

-- Course Fee : HK$18,800 per programme (Course fee is non-refundable and subject to change without prior notice.
+- Course Fee : HK$19,500 per programme (Effective from April 2022 intake.
+Course fee is non-refundable and subject to change without prior notice.
 Admin charge applies to course withdrawal.)

 - The CEF Institution Code of HKU SPACE is 100

 |Postgraduate Certificate in Public Relations and Corporate Communication

 |COURSE CODE 21E07859-7||FEES $18,800||ENQUIRY 3762-0868|

 This course has been included in the list of reimbursable courses under the Continuing Education Fund.